Manage risk profiles

 You can download custom risk profiles to view the sets of security risk items and their security levels.
 Custom risk profiles can be modified and then used to update custom risk profiles.
 For detailed instructions on how to modify the downloaded custom risk profile, see Customize risk profiles.

-Note: The Standard risk profile cannot be downloaded.
+Note: The Standard and Standard Plus risk profiles cannot be downloaded.

 Do the following:

-icon that appears on the right and then from the menu that appears select
+2. Click on the icon that appears on the right and then from the menu that appears select Download.

 Note: For instructions on how to update a custom risk profile using a modified spreadsheet, see Update a custom risk profile.